-In 2020, job satisfaction at the National Land Survey was 3.96 on a scale 1–5 in the VMBaro survey.
-The average within public administration was 3.67.
+In 2022, job satisfaction at the National Land Survey was 4.0 on a scale 1–5 in the VMBaro survey.

-Employees at the National Land Survey are especially happy with the possibility to combine work and private life (4.52, average within public administration 4.13).
+Employees at the National Land Survey are especially happy with the possibility to combine work and private life (4.55 on a scale 1–5).
 The National Land Survey's organisational culture encourages work in multiple locations.
 Working hours are very flexible.

 Enabling the development of employees

 The NLS supports and encourages its personnel in the continuous development of their competence.
 Among other methods, the NLS provides a mentoring programme, degree programmes, online studies, internal group training, job rotation and individual external training for competence development.

 In addition, supervisors regularly review competence goals and development needs with employees.
 The target is to comprehensively promote the development of a learning-oriented operating environment, and the operational models that support it.